webntek/gur-ka-shabad/README.md

 # gur-ka-shabad
-Open Source Speech to text for Guru Granth Sahib Ji
+Open Source Speech to Text iOS App Code for Guru Granth Sahib Ji - Feel Free To Clone or Improve.